michaelbredman/depot/README.md

-This is a sample application I'm using to learn more abou the magic of rails
+This is a sample application I'm using to learn more about the magic of rails